Actual vs Theoretical Analysis

 Efficiency Calculation (Waste)

-Users can choose whether to include or exclude waste in percentage calculations.
+Elect whether to include or exclude waste in percentage calculations.

 Efficiency Calculation (Donations)

-Users can choose whether to include or exclude donations in percentage calculations.
+Elect whether to include or exclude donations in percentage calculations.

 Actual Usage Dollar